|

 The event provides an interactive platform for participants to present their analyses, engage in discussions, and gain a deeper understanding of psychological concepts in popular media.

 This presentation fosters creativity, critical thinking, and communication skills while making psychology more accessible and relatable.
 Attendees will have the opportunity to explore diverse perspectives and gain valuable knowledge from the students' research and interpretations.
-Expect a range of perspectives as filmmakers, mental health professionals, and creatives present their interpretations, discussing how psychological concepts shape characters and influence narratives on screen. |
+Expect a range of perspectives as filmmakers, mental health professionals, and creatives present their interpretations, discussing how psychological concepts shape characters and influence narratives on screen.
+Conversations about character motivation, trauma and resilience, cognitive distortions, relationship patterns, and the ways cinema mirrors real psychological experiences. |